Blaser R8

 The Blaser R8 is a German straight-pull rifle known for its radially locking bolt system, modularity and its barrel mounted scope mount manufactured by Blaser.
 The rifle also features a manual cocking system and a direct trigger.
-In 2015 there had been produced more than 100,000 complete Blaser R8 rifles.
+In 2015 there had been more than 100,000 complete Blaser R8 rifles produced.

 It is based on the Blaser R93 rifle series that was discontinued in 2016.

 Design features

 Modularity

 The Blaser R8 is a truly modular system built around an aluminium alloy receiver frame, offering differing stocks and barrels of varying length and thickness.
 Optionally a steel receiver frame can be ordered that increases the weight by approximately 550 g.
 The R8 is available in calibers from .204 Ruger to .500 Jeffery.
 Different bolt heads for different groups of calibers are user changeable and the barrel has a quick-change design which lets the user switch barrels using two screws and a hex key, making the Blaser R8 a modular firearm.
 For affordable training a .22 Long Rifle conversion kit is also available.
 The .22 LR kit consists of a new barrel, bolt head and magazine insert.

 Aiming optics like telescopic sights mount on the barrel via a proprietary Blaser mounting mechanism instead of the receiver.
 A sight/barrel assembly can therefore be removed and replaced with no change in zero.
 There are also aftermarket adapters to other mounting standards available, such as picatinny.
 In 2019, Blaser and Carl Zeiss AG began offering a telescopic sight that switches on a red dot when a R93/R8 series rifle is cocked ("Zeiss Illumination Control/iC").
 The iC system is based on the Zeiss rail.